funcompbio/practical1/practical1.md

 The learning objectives for this practical are:

- * Have your computer setup to work with the Unix command-line.
+ * Have your computer set up to work with the Unix command-line.
  * Download epidemiological data from the Catalan SIVIC network.
  * Create directories and navigate through the Unix filesystem.
  * Use the Unix online manual.